 x to point to either a single

-may be worth considering replacing them with plain arrays, that would result in much smaller overhead.
-At a minimum, it is worth allocating these lists with a small initial capacity: use
+ArrayLists, it may be worth considering replacing them with plain arrays, that would result in much smaller overhead.
+At a minimum, it is worth allocating these lists with a small initial capacity: use e.g. ‘

 new ArrayList(2)‘ instead of ‘

 In the above table, the first column is the overhead for the given combination of a collection type (last column) and problem (second column).
-For example, if we got rid of all single-element ArrayLists, we would save 457,454K, or 16.7% of the used heap.
-The third column shows how many objects of this type have the given problem, and what's their percentage.
-That is, 84% of all ArrayLists in this heap dump are single-element, 11% of ArrayLists are small, and only the remaining 5% are "normal".
+For example, if we got rid of all empty

-The following subsection, as in all other bad/duplicate object sections, contains the familiar reverse reference chains leading to the clusters of problematic collections.
+The next subsection, as in all other bad/duplicate object sections, contains the familiar reverse reference chains leading to the clusters of problematic collections.

-Bad Object Arrays.
-Similarly to bad collections, object arrays of wrong size, or with likely unused contents, result in wasted memory.
-The JXRay Analyzer currently recognizes the following problems with object arrays:
+Similarly to bad collections, object arrays of wrong size, or with unused space, result in wasted memory.
+JXRay currently recognizes the following problems with object arrays:

-Empty arrays are those that contain only null elements.
+Empty arrays contain only null elements.
 Their overhead is defined as the size of the entire array.
-Empty arrays can be avoided, for example, with the help of some additional code that allocates arrays lazily and performs null checks where necessary.
+Empty arrays can be avoided, for example, by adding code that allocates arrays lazily and performs null checks where necessary.

-Length 0 arrays typically show up if some code allocates arrays of requested size without checking for zero.
+Length 0 arrays are typically created by code that allocates arrays of requested size without checking for zero.
 Their overhead is defined as the size of the entire array.
-If the code really needs zero-length arrays for some reason, multiple arrays can be easily replaced with a singleton zero-lenth array.
+If your app really needs zero-length arrays for some reason, multiple arrays can be easily replaced with a singleton zero-length array.

 Foo x, or a more complex solution may be implemented.
 The latter would replace